After Exposure of an Impacted Tooth

 Is An Impacted Tooth Causing You Pain?

 Don’t suffer any longer!
 Drs.
-Arnoldt, Baker or Lieberman can gently extract impacted teeth to relieve pain and prevent future complications.
+Arnoldt, Baker, Lieberman or Greenberg can gently extract impacted teeth to relieve pain and prevent future complications.